wmjordan/Codist/README.md

 If you mess up your syntax highlight styles, you can press the **Reset** button to reset all settings to default, or reapply predefined themes by clicking buttons at the left bottom.

 **Note**: There is a known issue in _Codist_ that **if you change the theme of Visual Studio, you may have to restart it to make syntax highlight settings to work properly**.
+If the **Reset** button does not work, please try restarting Visual Studio.

 ### Customization of Syntax Highlight Styles